jantimon/useWorkerPromise/README.md

 # useWorkerPromise

 A tiny and performant react hook for communicating with Web Workers.
 Post a message to the worker, get a message back.
-Wraps the tiny [promise-worker](https://www.npmjs.com/package/promise-worker) package.

 ## Goals